Audi e-tron interior, dashboard & comfort

 - 1VerdictAudi's first production electric car is impressive, but also outclassed by rivals like the Jaguar I-Pace and Tesla Model X

-- 5Interior & comfort - currently readingThe Audi e-tron has a fantastic interior and features some showstopping technology
+- 5Interior, dashboard & comfort - currently readingThe Audi e-tron has a fantastic interior and features some showstopping technology

 - 6Boot space, seating & practicalitySeven seats aren't an option, but in other respects the Audi e-tron is practical and family-friendly

 - 7Reliability & safety ratingThe Audi e-tron fares well in both of these areas, with loads of advanced driver aids and a five-star Euro NCAP score